 It’s important to check all three credit reporting agencies (Equifax, Experian and TransUnion), because they do not all receive the same information.
 You are allowed one free credit report from each agency within a twelve-month period.
 You can also see your credit score for free, and credit reports from all three bureaus immediately, by joining Credit Manager by MoneyTips.

 Clearly state what information is inaccurate and why.
 Several online sites offer sample dispute letters as a template.
 Go into detail, stick to the facts, and support your position with copies of any relevant documents.
 Do not send the originals.
 Remember to include your name and address, and that your name is listed as it is on the credit report (if not, that could be the problem!).
+"It's really important that you follow through with every step in the process and that you keep a record of every step in the process," advises O'Connell.
+"So that you can reference it throughout the process of getting errors fixed."

 Send a copy of the same information to the creditor.
 If you send them a copy, they cannot claim that they were given incomplete investigative information if you decide to sue.